munich-quantum-toolkit/qecc/README.md

   </a>
 </p>

-# MQT QECC: A tool for Quantum Error Correcting Codes
+# MQT QECC - A tool for Quantum Error Correcting Codes

-A tool for quantum error correcting codes and numerical simulations.
+MQT QECC is a tool for quantum error correcting codes and numerical simulations.
-It is developed as part of the [_Munich Quantum Toolkit (MQT)_](https://mqt.readthedocs.io).
+It is part of the [_Munich Quantum Toolkit (MQT)_](https://mqt.readthedocs.io).

 <p align="center">
   <a href="https://mqt.readthedocs.io/projects/qecc">